kermitt2/grobid/doc/training/fulltext.md

 </p>
 ```

-### Figures and tables
+### Figures, tables and box

-A photo, picture or other graphical representation (this could be a chart or another figure) are to be marked up using the `<figure>` element.
-This element surrounds the title, the figure itself, any legend or notes it may have.
+A photo, picture or other graphical representation (this could be a chart or another figure) and boxes, are to be marked up using the `<figure>` element.
+This element contains the title, the figure/table/boxed content/photo itself, captions, any legend or notes it may have.

-Following the TEI, a table is considered to be a figure of type "table" (the actual `<table>` element appears in the `table` model applied in cascade).
+Note that following the TEI, a table is maked as figure of type "table" (the actual `<table>` element appears in the `table` model applied in cascade) and a boxed content is marked as a figure of type "box".

-The following XML sample shows one figure in the literal sense followed by two tables.
-Note that they are marked up as `<figure type="table">` elements.
+The following XML sample shows one figure (`<figure>`) followed by two tables which are marked up as `<figure type="table">` elements.

 ```xml
 <figure>Figure 1.
 Hypothetical model for ceramide and S1P-induced autophagy and thei	consequences on cell fate.
 An<lb/>